 - We seek to build strong civil society partnerships through applications for funding.
 As is the case with our programmatic work, we believe strong partnerships lend themselves to stronger applications and therefore stronger projects and programs.
 We endeavor to build unique partnerships that will lead to greater capacity for Access Now and partner organizations, strengthen collaboration within the sector, and lead to greater impact for users at risk.
 Recently, a greater portion of our funding applications are done so in partnerships with other civil society organizations.

 Lastly we would like to thank the organizations, entities, companies, and individuals who have supported us since we launched in 2009.
 All contributions, large and small, go a long way.
-If you are an individual and would like to donate you can contribute here.
+If you would like to support us, find more information here.

 Access Now maintains registered entities in four countries: the United States, Belgium, Tunisia, and Costa Rica.